-Neck injuries caused by car accidents are often more serious than they seem at first.
+Auto accident neck injuries are often more serious than they seem at first.
 In fact, it’s fairly common for neck injuries to start causing pain a few days or even a few weeks after a traumatic car accident.
-We’ve all heard of whiplash, but do you know there are several other neck injuries that often show up after car crashes—it’s not just whiplash—and that they can be extremely serious and incredibly painful.
+We’ve all heard of whiplash, but do you know there are several other auto accident neck injuries that often show up after car crashes—it’s not just whiplash—and that they can be extremely serious and incredibly painful.

 All car accidents even minor ones can result in whiplash due to the force your body endures and whilst your spine is usually pretty tough, it’s very easy to injure it, especially when you’re rear-ended or have a head-on collision.
 Some of the more common symptoms of whiplash include:

 - Tinnitus- a ringing in the ears that doesn’t go away

 There are several other long-term effects of whiplash too so if you suspect that you have this type of injury, we’d always recommend seeing a medical professional right away.

 The top injury attorneys at Phoenix Accident and InjuryLaw Firm near you have more than 15 years of experience in helping clients with auto accident neck injuries.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like getting a rental car very soon and finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.
 The whole point of legal action is to regain quality of life, so we help you long-term as attorneys and short-term as your go-to people.